 ~ Beauty, like truth, exists.
 And we, as human beings, have an almost divine capacity to recognize it.
 Art, for me, is an expression in paint of what my heart feels when my eyes are opened to the vast and amazing splendor of creation.
 In spite of the myriad struggles and changes on the path of a career artist, this one unchanging fact remains: I paint because if I didn't, my heart might explode.
 When a kindred spirit is touched while viewing my painting and feels that same infilling, that same indescribable longing and appreciation for our marvelous world, I consider that work a success.

-I am excited to share with you my collection of work titled “Exploration.”
-These pieces reflect the various stages of my three-year journey in encaustic painting.
+I'm excited to share my collection of work with you.
+These pieces reflect the various stages of my four-year journey in encaustic painting.
 After a long break from the fine arts, I found myself needing to disconnect from the daily barrage of technology.
 So, I taught myself the basics of encaustics and I began experimenting in photo encaustics.
 I soon transitioned into abstract landscapes and nonrepresentational pieces.
 I enjoy exploring the texture, translucent quality, and fluidity that can be achieved through the medium.

 I walked with a friend in the North Cascades in Washington, and I tugged on his arm.
 “Don’t you see the way the light looks like someone dunked that mountain into an aquarium?”
 I said.
 “Don’t you see we’re lucky?”
 But I feel that way when I notice twigs on the sidewalk or sunlight on a doorknob.
 So I took photos and I wrote a little bit about people I met.
 I worked and traveled, and I didn’t try very hard to publish or sell what I did.
 Then I hit my head on an icy hill in Washington, and I decided I better start trying.